-The company has not in its articles of association, namely articles 4 and 5 of the same instrument, any restrictions on the transferability of shares, nor any kind of clauses imposing the need for consent for the transfer of the shares or any kind of imposing of limitations on the ownership of shares, and there is no identification of shareholders who hold special rights, nor are there any control mechanisms provided for in a eventual system of employee shareholdings to the extent that voting rights are not exercised directly by them.
+The Company does not have, in the provisions of its Articles of Association, namely Articles 4 and 5 thereof, any restrictions on the transferability of shares, nor any clauses imposing the requirement of consent for the disposal of such shares, or any other form of limitation on the ownership of shares.
+There is no identification of shareholders holding special rights, nor are there any control mechanisms in place under any potential employee shareholding system, to the extent that voting rights are not exercised directly by the employees.